-Colorado sponsors two 529 college savings plans to help you invest money for your child’s future education.
-The direct CollegeInvest plan offers various investment options with a low, flat fee across portfolios and a small minimum opening balance of $25.
-It also allows you to invest in an FDIC-insured money market account or an insurance product by Brighthouse Life Insurance.
-The Scholars Choice plan offers different investment options and the guidance of a professional financial advisor.
-All contributions toward any of these plans are tax deductible for Colorado tax payers.
+Colorado sponsors two 529 college savings plans to help you invest in your child’s education as early as possible.
+The CollegeInvest plan offers various investment options with a low, flat fee across portfolios and a small minimum opening balance of $25.
+Colorado also allows you to invest in an FDIC-insured money market account or an insurance product by Nationwide.
+Both options offer the same benefits common across all 529 plans, including tax-deferred growth.
+You can also work with a financial advisor and open a Scholars Choice plan, which offers different investment options.
+All contributions toward any of these plans are tax deductible for Colorado taxpayers.
 You’re not limited to just one of the plans, and you can use the SmartAdvisor matching tool to get paired with an expert to help you pick the right college savings strategy based on your personal financial goals.

 |Plan Name||Program Type||How to Enroll||Fees|